Academic year: Slovakia

 In Slovakia, summer holidays begin at the end of the school year on June 30 and end at the start of the school year in early September.
 The autumn holidays are at the end of October.
 The winter (Christmas) holidays usually last from December 23 to January 7.
-There is also a one-day half term holiday on January 31.
 The spring holidays are a week long and may be in February or March, depending on the region.
 Next are the Easter holidays (Maundy Thursday, Good Friday, Easter Monday and Easter Tuesday).
-There are also free days such as May 1, May 8, September 1, September 15, and November 17.
+There are also free days such as May 1, May 8, and September 15.
 The school director is authorized to add up to three more free days during the school year.
 The school holidays are determined by the Ministry of Schools and are valid for every basic and high school.

 Slovenia

 In Slovenia, summer holidays begin on June 24 (June 25 is National day, which is also a public holiday) and end on September 1.
 Other holidays are usually one week long, they expand if national holidays fall on the work days.
 The autumn holidays ("Krompirjeve počitnice" – "Potato holidays") begin around October 31, which is Reformation day and November 1 which is called "All Saints' Day".
 The New Year holidays usually start around Christmas and last until January 2.
 In the middle of February there are winter holidays, which are divided into two parts.
 In each part there are other Slovenian students who have holidays.
 The second part of the winter holiday usually ends at the end of February.
 The shortest holidays are First May holidays, and as their name suggests they begin on around May 1 (usually on April 27, which is Uprising Against the Occupation Day, which is also a national holiday) and last until May 2, which is also a national holiday.
 There are also free days such as February 8 (Slovenian cultural festival – Prešeren Day) and Easter Monday, and other national holidays like August 15 (Feast of the Assumption) fall on school holidays and are more important to adults.
 Students from the last year of primary and secondary schools usually start summer holidays one week earlier due to the final exams.
 These holidays are valid for primary and secondary schools only and are determined by the Ministry of Schools.
-University students, however, have summer holidays until October 1, however the exams from spring examination period can be after 25 June and the summer examination period starts in September.
+University students, however, have summer holidays until October 1; however, the exams from spring examination period can be after 25 June and the summer examination period starts in September.
 Usually students have only one other holiday and that is the New Year holiday but it depends on every single college which days will be free for students.
 For example, in 2015, most university students also had First May holidays.
 Short holidays usually begin after exams and depend on how good students are at their exams or how many exams they have taken for each term.
 Most of the time, university students have holidays on national holidays.